Home

 "Scientists study the world as it is; engineers, create the world that has never been." -- Theodore von Karman

 Welcome to the Intelligent Computational Mechanics (InCOME) Group led by Dr. Qizhi He.
-Our group specializes in the intersection of computational mechanics, multiscale and multiphysics material modeling, and scientific machine learning, with main focuses on developing novel mathematical and computational approaches that enable deep understanding of natural and engineered systems.
-Our current research interests include meshfree materials modeling, damage and fracture mechanics, data-driven mechanics, reduced-order modeling, structural inverse design, and physics-informed deep learning for geophysical inverse problems.
-Additionally, we are interested in the general topics about encoding mechanics models in machine learning methods as well as advancing machine learning in mechanics.
+Our group specializes in the convergence of computational mechanics, multiscale and multiphysics material modeling, and scientific machine learning, with main focuses on developing innovative mathematical and computational approaches that facilitate a profound understanding of natural and engineered systems.
+Our current research interests encompass a range of topics, including advanced numerical methods (FEM, meshfree methods, etc.) for materials modeling, data-driven solid mechanics, damage and fracture mechanics, reduced-order modeling, material inverse design and structural optimization, and physics-informed deep learning for geophysical inverse problems.
+We are interested in advancing the frontiers of integrating scientific machine learning with computational mechanics.

 Our overarching goals are: